Uniqueness of Equilibria in Atomic Splittable Polymatroid Congestion Games: Polymatroid Congestion Games

 In a polymatroid congestion game, we associate with every player $i$ a player-specific polymatroid $(E,\rho_i)$ and assume that the strategy space of player $i$ is defined by the (player-specific) polymatroid base polytope $P_{\rho_i}$.

 From now on, when we mention a polymatroid congestion game, we mean a weighted atomic splittable polymatroid congestion game.
 We give three examples of polymatroid congestion games:

 \begin{example}[Queueing Games (cf.~\cite{Korilis1997})] Let $Q=\{q_1, \dots q_m\}$ be a set of $M/M/1$ queues served in a first-come-first-served fashion and $N=\{1, \dots, n\}$ a set of companies who independently send packets with arrival rates $d_1, \dots d_n$.
 Every queue $q$ has a single server with exponentially distributed service time with mean $1/\mu_q$, where $\mu_q>0$.
 Each packet is routed to a single server $q$ out of a set of allowable queues, depending on the company.
-Given a distribution of packets $\vec{x} \in \mathbb{R}^m_{\geq 0}$, the mean delay of queue $q$ can be computed as $c_q(x_q)=\frac{1}{\mu_q-x_q}$.
+Given a distribution of packets $\vec{x} \in {\R^m_{\geq 0}}$, the mean delay of queue $q$ can be computed as $c_q(x_q)=\frac{1}{\mu_q-x_q}$.
 In this case the sets $\S_i$ are uniform rank-1 matroids, which are also called \emph{singleton games}. \end{example}

-\begin{example}[Transversal games] Consider a finite set $E=\{e_1, \dots,e_m\}$ of storing facilities in different locations and a finite set $N=\{1, \dots, n\}$ of players.
-Each player has to store an amount of $d_i$ of divisible goods in different area's.
-Each area $j$ can be served from any storing facility within a given set $S_j \in E$.
+\begin{example}[Transversal games] .
 The sets $S_j$ may overlap, even for the same player $i$.
 However, due to reliability reasons, a player cannot store more than $d_j$ goods in one storing facility.
 The cost $c_{i,e}$ for using a specific storing facility depends on the total amount of goods that have to be stored in storing facility $e$.
 The more goods need to be stored, the larger the cost to use it.

-In this setting, the strategy space of every player $i\in N$ corresponds to the base polytope $P_{d_i \cdot rk_i}$, where $rk_i$ is the rank function of a \emph{transversal matroid}. \end{example}
+{This setting can be modeled as a bipartite graph $G$ on vertex sets $E$ and $A$, where an edge between area $j \in A$ and storage facility $e \in E$ exists if and only if area $j$ can be served from storage facility $e$.
+In a feasible strategy a player divides its goods over bases of the transversal matroid of this graph: subsets of storage facilities that are the endpoints of a maximal matching in $G$.
+Hence, the strategy space of every player $i\in N$ corresponds to the base polytope $P_{d_i \cdot rk_i}$, where $rk_i$ is the rank function of a \emph{transversal matroid}.} \end{example}